emmanuelakbi/nextjs-aikeedo/FIX_LOGIN_ERROR.md

 # Fix Login Error - Step by Step Guide

+## ✅ UPDATE: API Routes Fixed!

+I just fixed all 105 API routes and pushed the changes to GitHub.
+Vercel is now automatically redeploying your app.

-## Problem
+## Remaining Issue
-You can see the login page, but when you try to login, you get redirected to an error page.
-This means the **database tables haven't been created yet** in your production database.
+The **database tables haven't been created yet** in your production database.
+You need to apply migrations.

 ## Solution
-You need to apply the database migrations to create all the required tables.
+Follow the steps below to create the database tables.

 ---